kampto/SharpTools/CustomTiles/README.md

 	Select HTML, not URL

-	Copy and Past all the HTML code from here to the sharptool HTML editor
+	Copy and Paste all the HTML code from here to the sharptool HTML editor

 	If Resolve box pops up hit resolve to all the radio buttons on right side, hit resolve